-578 Although numerically less abundant than in deposits of the Atlantic Coastal Plain, fossil 579 teeth of Otodus megalodon have been reported from numerous middle Miocene localities in 580 California and Baja California (Jordan and Hannibal, 1923; Mitchell, 1966; Deméré et al., 1984).
-581 Late Miocene occurrences of this species in this region include the Almejas (Barnes, 1992), 582 Monterey (Barnes, 1978), (this study), and "lower" San Mateo Formations (Domning and 583 Deméré 1984), Capistrano Formation (Barboza et al., 2017; this study), Purisima Formation 584 (Boessenecker, 2016; this study), Santa Cruz Mudstone (Jordan and Hannibal, 1923; this study), 585 and Santa Margarita Sandstone (Barnes, 1978; Domning, 1978).
-Pliocene occurrences in 586 California (reviewed above) are restricted to the Capistrano, Fernando, "upper" San Mateo, basal 587 San Diego, and the Tirabuzón Formations (Fig. 10).
-In the context of dubious provenance or 588 clear evidence of reworking for specimens younger than these, we do not consider post-Early 589 Pliocene records of O. megalodon to be reliable; putative Quaternary specimens are particularly 590 dubious.
-Several specimens of O. megalodon are now recorded from the basal San Diego 591 Formation, which is as old as 4.2 Ma (Wagner et al., 2001; Vendrasco et al., 2012), and we 592 interpret these records as earliest Pliocene (Zanclean equivalent; Fig. 10).
-The lack of O. 593 megalodon specimens and abundant Carcharodon carcharias teeth in younger sections of the 594 San Diego Formation is paralleled in the Purisima Formation at Santa Cruz.
-Although 595 Carcharodon carcharias teeth are common within well-sampled bonebeds, no O. megalodon 596 teeth have been discovered from the Pliocene section of this unit.
-However, teeth of O .

-megalodon are rare within established Miocene marine vertebrate collections relative to Carcharodon hastalis or C. carcharias (e.g., Sharktooth Hill Bonebed).
-With the exclusion of the Niguel and San Diego Formation specimens, the remainder of specimens discussed herein are entirely latest Miocene or earliest Pliocene in age (Messinian-Zanclean equivalent; Fig. 10).
+Although numerically less abundant than in deposits of the Atlantic Coastal Plain, fossil teeth of Otodus megalodon have been reported from numerous middle Miocene localities in California and Baja California (Jordan and Hannibal, 1923; Mitchell, 1966; Deméré et al., 1984).
+Late Miocene occurrences of O. megalodon include the Almejas (Barnes, 1992), Monterey (Barnes, 1978), "lower" San Mateo (Domning and Deméré, 1984), Capistrano Formation (Barboza et al., 2017; this study), Purisima formations (Boessenecker, 2016; this study), Santa Cruz Mudstone (Jordan and Hannibal, 1923; this study), and Santa Margarita Sandstone (Barnes, 1978; Domning, 1978).
+Pliocene occurrences in California (reviewed above) are restricted to the Capistrano, Fernando, "upper" San Mateo, basal San Diego, and the Tirabuzón formations (Fig. 10).
+In the context of dubious provenance or clear evidence of reworking for specimens younger than these, we do not consider post-early Pliocene records of O. megalodon to be reliable and now recorded from the basal San Diego Formation, which is as old as 4.2 Ma (Wagner et al., 2001; Vendrasco et al., 2012), and we interpret these records as earliest Pliocene (Zanclean equivalent; Fig. 10).
+The lack of O. megalodon specimens and abundant Carcharodon carcharias teeth in younger sections of the San Diego Formation is paralleled in the Purisima Formation at Santa Cruz.
+Although Carcharodon carcharias teeth are common within well-sampled bonebeds, no teeth of O. megalodon have been discovered from the Pliocene section of either unit.
+However, teeth of O. megalodon are rare within established Miocene marine vertebrate collections relative to C. hastalis or C. carcharias (e.g., Sharktooth Hill Bonebed).
+In summary, specimens discussed herein are entirely latest Miocene or earliest Pliocene in age (Messinian-Zanclean equivalent; Fig. 10).
+Qualitative assessment of the fossil-record of O. megalodon in California and Baja California thus suggests extinction of this taxon during the early Pliocene, perhaps during the Zanclean stage or near the Zanclean-Piacenzian boundary (ca. 4-3 Ma; Fig. 10).